DudbridgeLab/avengeme/README.md

 # AVENGEME

-AVENGEME is a set of R functions for the analysis of the polygenic scoring method.
+AVENGEME is package for the analysis of the polygenic scoring method.
 A Shiny interface is provided.
+To install within R, devtools::install_github("DudbridgeLab/avengeme") To run the Shiny interface, avengeme::avengemeShiny()

 ## Citation